Lunsford E. Oliver: Early life and military career

 Lunsford Errett Oliver was born on March 17, 1889, in Nemaha, Nebraska, the son of Thomas Jefferson Oliver and Mary Lorraine Evans.
 In 1909 he attended the United States Military Academy (USMA) at West Point, New York, and graduated on June 12, 1913.
 Subsequently he was commissioned into the Corps of Engineers of the United States Army as a second lieutenant.
-Like he, many of his West Point classmates later became general officers, including Alexander Patch, Paul Newgarden, William R. Schmidt, Robert L. Spragins, Louis A. Craig, Geoffrey Keyes, Selby H. Frank, Henry Balding Lewis, John E. McMahon, Jr., Carlos Brewer, Richard U. Nicholas, Douglass T. Greene, Robert H. Van Volkenburgh, Willis D. Crittenberger, Robert M. Perkins, Howard C. Davidson, Dennis E. McCunniff, William A. McCulloch, Francis K. Newcomer, Charles H. Corlett, Henry B. Cheadle, Lawrence B. Weeks, Junius Wallace Jones and William L. Roberts.

 Oliver's first assignment was at Fort Brown, Texas, on border patrol duty as a supply officer during the Pancho Villa Expedition.
 He was appointed to the U.S. Army Engineer School in Washington, D.C., for further military education and graduated on March 31, 1916.
 He then served with the 1st Engineer Battalion at Washington Barracks, before he was transferred to Fort Oglethorpe, Georgia.
 Oliver stayed on active service during World War I, organizing and training railway engineer battalions.
 He did not, however, serve overseas during the war and remained in the United States, where he briefly commanded the 2nd Engineer Battalion.

 Between the wars

 After the war, he contributed to the Mississippi River Flood Control Project. and then between years 1924–1927 served as an engineer in Alaska Road Commission, which was responsible for the construction of many important Alaska highways.
 In 1928, he attended the U.S. Army Command and General Staff School at Fort Leavenworth, Kansas, for further military education.

-During the years 1933–1937, Oliver served as an District Engineer in Vicksburg, Mississippi, and in 1938, he attended the U.S. Army War College in Carlisle, Pennsylvania.
+During the years 1933–1937, Oliver served as a District Engineer in Vicksburg, Mississippi, and in 1938, he attended the U.S. Army War College in Carlisle, Pennsylvania.
 After his War College studies, Oliver was assigned as an instructor to the U.S. Army Command and General Staff School at Fort Leavenworth, Kansas.
 He served in this capacity until 1940, when he was assigned as the Armored Force Engineer at Fort Knox, Kentucky.
 While there, Oliver, now promoted to colonel, initiated the research that led to the development of the steel treadway bridge.